Pa. Department of Health releases Friday’s COVID-19 cases

 - Pennsylvania’s vaccine dashboard was updated Oct.
 27 to more accurately reflect the number of people who are partially and fully vaccinated and account for the additional doses administered to residents in each county outside of Philadelphia.
 Demographic data associated with the vaccinations was also updated.
 The updates are part of the department’s continuous work to improve the quality of data and statistical reporting to ensure the public has the most accurate and up-to-date information.
 For state-to-state comparisons, refer to the CDC vaccine data tracker.

-- 6,447,300 people are fully vaccinated; with 53,718 vaccinations administered since yesterday and a seven-day moving average of more than 32,700 people per day receiving vaccinations
+- 6,479,912 people are fully vaccinated; with 29,590 vaccinations administered since yesterday and a seven-day moving average of more than 45,600 people per day receiving vaccinations.